Zeztron/ticketing-app/README.md

 # ticketing-app
-Ticketing app like stubhub built using microservice architecture utilizing Node, React, Docker, and Kubernetes
+Ticketing app like stubhub built using a Microservice architecture utilizing Node (express), React (Next.js) , MongoDB, Docker, and Kubernetes with JWT authentication and NATS Event Bus implementation.